rgeissen/trusted-data-agent/README.md

-# Trusted Data Agent
+# Uderia Platform (Trusted Data Agent)
 ### Query it.
 Automate it.
 Zero Friction.

-The **Trusted Data Agent** represents a paradigm shift in data interaction, taking you from question to insight to action in seconds.
+The **Uderia Platform** represents a paradigm shift in data interaction, taking you from question to insight to action in seconds.
 Experience the industry-leading AI conversational engine for your most complex enterprise data.

 Go from conversational discovery to a production-ready, automated workflow with zero friction.
 It represents a fundamental change in how you work, moving **from days to seconds**, **from guesswork to clarity**, and **from high cost to high efficiency**, while always ensuring **data sovereignty**.